-An Isolator is a heavy-duty double pole switch disconnecting the live and also the neutral is broken therefore there is no fear of any kind of residual current causing a shock once the switch is off.
+A cooker Isolator is a heavy-duty double pole switch that disconnects the live and the neutral therefore there is no fear of any kind of residual current causing a shock once the switch is off.

 The cooker needs to have a separate 30amp circuit breaker on the consumer unit or fuse box, Cookers should not be plugged in with an ordinary plug and socket they should be hard-wired into a wall plate with a separate switch to isolate the supply when necessary.

 A good extractor hood contains three main components: a skirt or capture panel to retain the rising gases, one or more grease filter systems, along with a fan.